Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

 Spin-orbit coupling (SOC) in materials arises due to the interaction between the electron spin and its momentum, and lies at the heart of various phenomena and concepts such as spin Hall effects~\cite{Kato2004,Wunderlich2005}, topological insulators~\cite{Hasan2010}, and Majorana fermions~\cite{Sau2011}.
-In the context of quantum fluids, significant progresses in the engineering of synthetic gauge fields have recently paved the way for intriguing quantum phenomena resulting from the interplay between SOC and particle interactions in ultracold atoms~\cite{Goldman2014, Zhai2015}.
-In the ground states of Bose gases, e.g., this interplay gives rise to stripe-superfluid or lattice phases~\cite{Wang2010,Ho2011,Wu2011, Sinha2011,Li2012,Li2016}.
+In the context of quantum fluids, progress in the engineering of synthetic gauge fields has paved the way for intriguing phenomena resulting from the interplay between SOC and particle interactions in ultracold atoms~\cite{Goldman2014,Zhai2015}.
+In the ground states of Bose gases, e.g., this interplay yields stripe-superfluid or lattice phases~\cite{Wang2010,Ho2011,Wu2011,Sinha2011,Li2012, Li2016}.
 In degenerate Fermi gases, on the other hand, SOC can significantly impact the celebrated BEC-BCS crossover~\cite{Vyasanakere2011} or lead to topological superfluids~\cite{Qu2013,Zhang2013}.
-Beyond matter waves, SOC also exists in photonic systems.
-This has been pointed out, in particular, for exciton-polaritons in microcavities~\cite{Kavokin2005,Leyder2007,Tercas2014,Gianfrate2020,Polimeno2021} or for photons tunneling in properly designed microstructures~\cite{Sala2015}.
-In those systems, effective photon-photon interactions also show up due to the interaction between the underlying excitons, even though their interplay with SOC has yet to be explored.
+Beyond matter waves, SOC also exists in photonic systems~\cite{Shelykh2010,Carusotto2013}.
+This has been demonstrated, in particular, for exciton-polaritons in microcavities~\cite{Kavokin2005,Leyder2007,Tercas2014,Gianfrate2020, Polimeno2021a,Polimeno2021b} or for photons tunneling in properly designed microstructures~\cite{Sala2015}.
+In those systems, effective photon-photon interactions also emerge due to the interaction between the underlying excitons, and their interplay with SOC has been investigated in numerous works~\cite{Shelykh2006,Flayac2010,Hivet2012,Flayac2013,Bleu2016}.